ryemislam/single-gpu-passthrough-wiki/1)-Preparations.md

-**Warming This wiki is intended for experienced linux users and NOT advisable for new linux users .**
+**Warning this wiki is intended for experienced linux users and NOT advisable for new linux users .**

 **Warning your configuration and mine can be differ.
 Therefore, take all the steps with a grain of salt and do not blindly copy-paste the values that I am setting in various configuration files.**